cjimti/mk/_posts/2018-06-22-gitlabci-golang-microservices.md

 ## Overview

-Alot of tutorials I run across assume you might get to live in a utopian world, where all your code is open source and hosted on public Github repositories and deployment means up and running a single node k8s cluster like Minikube.
+Many tutorials I run across assume you might get to live in a utopian world, where all your code is open source and hosted on public Github repositories and deployment means up and running a single node k8s cluster like Minikube.
 To be fair, this simplifies the technical details of the examples, and it broadens the audience by giving local sandbox examples that you can adapt to your production environment,  and helps many of us quickly get our head around novel concepts.

 If you are like me your early days were developing Java or Perl scripts that were installed on dev, staging or production hardware and executed under the Apache or Tomcat web servers, and that may still be part of your architecture today.
 Big monolithic applications, running on big fast servers that you could visit at the data center.
 However many developers like myself have started moving new development to Cloud Native [Microservices].